 Real-World Uses of Accounting Ratios Beyond the Class 12 Exam

-The same formulae drive real lending and investment decisions, which is why CUET frames aptitude questions around them.
+The same formulae drive real lending and investment decisions, which is why CUET builds questions around them.

 - Equity research.
-Analysts read EPS, P/E, and ROCE to compare companies of different sizes on a like-for-like basis.
+Analysts read EPS, P/E, and ROCE to compare companies.

 - Internal performance review.
-A falling net profit ratio or rising debt-equity ratio flags trouble before it reaches the bottom line.
+A falling net profit or rising debt-equity ratio flags trouble early.

 - Accounting Ratios Class 12 NCERT Solutions